Magnetic-Fox/Mail2Fax/README.md

 5. unpacked text is converted to G3 TIFF using `paps` and Ghostscript (`gs`)
 6. unpacked images are converted to TIFFs (not G3 ones, as `faxspool` generally don't need it) using `convert` from ImageMagick package
 7. all created TIFFs are passed to the `faxspool` to queue the fax job
-8. `faxspool` does the rest in time (depending on configuration)
+8. `faxspool` (or rather `faxrunq` and `faxrunqd`) does the rest in time (depending on configuration)

 As I've mentioned before, to convert text to G3 TIFFs, the script needs to use `paps` and `gs` utilities.
-Yeah, I know `convert` from ImageMagick can also do this, but results created by `paps` are much better for faxing.
 Converting images is done by `convert` utility from `imagemagick` package.
 It makes it really good.

+Of course, `convert` from ImageMagick can also perform text-to-image conversion, but results created by `paps` and `gs` are much better for faxing (or I just couldn't find best parameters for `convert` to create perfect quality monochrome text ;-)).

 ## Additional in-message switches

 This script can dynamically set some settings according to the e-mail text.
+This allows sender to decide how to send a fax to You (normal/fine quality, pictures only, etc.).

 Current version supports two triggers (which can be changed and/or turned off in the configuration file):

 * `!DISCARD!` - discard main text part (also containing headers) from the message (useful while sending images only)